YingchangLiu/dotfiles/README.md

 - matlab

 ### Geophysical codes.
-This is a list about some geophysical codes.
+A list of geophysical codes.
 The following packages are not been packaged.
 - CREWES, DENISE, Devito, GMT, HypoDD, k-wave, IFOS, IRIS, Obspy, sac, SLIM, SOFI, etc.

 ### Scripts